xlladdins/xll/docs/Excel4MacrosT-Z.md

 UNREGISTER("User")

-**Tip   **If you register a function or code resource, and use the optional function\_text argument to specify a custom name that will appear in the Paste Function dialog box, this custom name will not be removed by the UNREGISTER function.
+**Tip&nbsp;&nbsp;&nbsp;**If you register a function or code resource, and use the optional function\_text argument to specify a custom name that will appear in the Paste Function dialog box, this custom name will not be removed by the UNREGISTER function.
 To remove the custom name, use the SET.NAME function without its second argument.

 **Related Function**

-REGISTER   Registers a code resource
+REGISTER&nbsp;&nbsp;&nbsp;Registers a code resource

 Return to [top](#T)